eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/vscode.md

 `ce` only modifies the path in the shell in which it is activated.
 If you close your shell and wish to restore the development environment in a future session:

-1. Open a new terminal.
+1. Open a new PowerShell terminal.

 1. Re-activate `ce`.